Jareth-Baur/Simple-POS-System-JavaFX/README.md

 # 📦 Simple POS System (JavaFX)

 A desktop-based **Point of Sale (POS) System** developed using **JavaFX** and **MySQL (MariaDB)**.
-This project was created to fulfill **Laboratory Activities #5–#10**, covering inventory management, POS transactions, and sales reporting.

 ---